Skip to main content

 Logging Dispositions (Selling Firearms)

 A disposition is a bound book entry that records a firearm leaving your inventory.
-The most common disposition is a regular sale to a customer, but dispositions also cover transfers to other FFLs, NFA transfers, and theft/loss reporting.
+The most common disposition is a regular sale to a customer, but dispositions also cover transfers to other FFLs, NFA transfers, theft/loss reporting, and destroyed firearms.

 Disposition Types